Tethys Ocean: a vanished realm now lying in the mountains.

 During the Cretaceous Period, Africa and India steadily drifted northward.
 The Tethys Ocean became smaller as these continents closed in on Eurasia.
 Eventually, Arabia and India collided with the great continent and formed the vast transcontinental mountain range stretching from the Pyrenees, over the Alps and the Zagros Mountains all the way to the Himalayas.
 The sediments deposited on the Tethyan seafloor are now scattered throughout this huge mountain range.

-In the late nineteenth century, marine fossils in mountains were a source of great consternation for scientists, including professor Edward Suess.
+In the late nineteenth century, the marine fossils found in mountains were a source of great consternation for scientists, including professor Edward Suess.
 Then, the Earth was considered static and immobile, and the idea of moving pieces of Earth was for crazy dreamers.
 Suess was the first to suggest that there had been a sea between Europe and Africa.
 He chose an apt name, Tethys, after the Greek goddess of the sea.
 However, it would take another 100 years before the evidence for the plate tectonics came.
-This is the topic of an upcoming feature article.